tapis-project/tapis-ui/README.md

 ```

 # *Experimental* Nix Development Shell
+Nix is a *functional* package manager which stores packages in a central Nix *store* which links to final locations.
+TapisUI uses nix to solve dependency and reproducibility issues in development.
+[To install nix, view the official instructions here](https://nixos.org/download/#nix-install-linux).
+Another option is installing the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer), their installer works on Mac better and installation turns on experimental features by default.

-TapisUI has optional nix package manager utility.
+TapisUI has optional nix development tools.
 Included in the repo root is a `flake.nix` and `lock.nix` file.
 The `flake.nix` file defines a flake's `description`, `inputs`, and `outputs`. `inputs` attr specifies the dependencies of a flake, these are locked with `lock.nix`. `outputs` are what the flake produces, one flake may simultaneously contain several types of outputs.

 This `flake.nix` specifies a default pkgs.mkShell.
 When ran with `nix develop` the user will be placed in a nix shell containing the packages needed to develop/deploy/test TapisUI.
 This optional utility allows developers to all work in a declarative manner.

 As mentioned, getting into this environment requires nix to be installed on your OS (nix can be used as a portable rootless package, but that hasn't been tested).
 Once you can run `nix` you should be able to run `nix develop .#default` to run the default mkshell output.
 Which will give you access to a welcome pkg and aforementioned development packages, in this case locked versions of `npm`, `pnpm`, `node.js`, `git`, and more.

+Warning: We're using the flakes and nix-command features of Nix which are experimental.
+You can temporarily allow with `export NIX_CONFIG="experimental-features = nix-command flakes"`.
+If you use the Determinate Nix installer these features will already be allowed.
+If you want a more permanent override you can adjust nix.conf, home-manager, or NixOS [as described in the Flakes docs.](https://nixos.wiki/wiki/flakes)

 ```
 ➜  tapis-ui git:(dev) # nix develop